When a metastatic brain tumor is diagnosed, it means that cancer cells from another organ have spread to the brain.

 Yale Medicine is the only multidisciplinary consortium providing comprehensive brain cancer care in southern New England.
 This gives patients access to the full range of treatment options, from medical therapy to cutting-edge radiosurgery.

-At Yale Medicine, treatment is not suggested based on the technology we own, but rather is personalized to the patient's needs and evidence-based, acquired through national research and experience.
-Discussion of challenging cases, both from within our Yale Cancer Centeras well as referred to Yale Medicine from other centers around the state, occurs at a weekly tumor board.
-Recommendations from the Tumor Board are then communicated back to the involved physicians to ensure seamless coordination of care.
+At Yale Medicine, treatment is personalized to the patient's needs, and is evidence-based, acquired through national research and experience.
+Discussion of challenging cases occurs at a weekly tumor board, and recommendations are communicated back to the involved physicians to ensure a seamless coordination of care.